First plague pandemic: Plague of Amwas (638639)

+The plague of Amwas (Arabic: طاعون عمواس, romanized: ṭāʿūn ʿAmwās), also spelled plague of Emmaus, was an ancient bubonic plague epidemic that afflicted Islamic Syria in 638–639, during the first plague pandemic and toward the end of the Muslim conquest of the region.

 Plague of 664

+This plague affected Great Britain and Ireland and continued intermittently for several decades.
+It was recorded by Bede and coincided with a solar eclipse.

 Plagues of 698–701 and of 746–747

 These plagues affected the Byzantine Empire, West Asia, Syria, and Mesopotamia and the Byzantine Empire, West Asia, and Africa respectively.

 Possible occurrences in China

 In 610, Chao Yuanfang mentioned an endemic plague of "malignant bubo" described as "coming on abruptly with high fever together with the appearance of a bundle of nodes beneath the tissue."
 Sun Simo, who died in 652, also mentioned a "malignant bubo" and plague that was common in Lingnan (Guangdong).
 Ole Benedictow posits that it was an offshoot of the first plague pandemic that reached Chinese territory around 600.

+Climate connections

+According to 2024 research, major plagues that significantly impacted the Roman Empire are strongly linked to periods of cooler and drier climate conditions, indicating that colder weather may have contributed to the spread of these diseases during that time.
+It is thought climate stress interacted with social and biological variables, such as food availability, rodent populations, and human migration, making populations more susceptible to disease.

 Consequences

 The historian Lester Little suggests that just as the Black Death led to the near disappearance of serfdom in western Europe, the first pandemic resulted in the end of ancient slavery, at least in Italy and Spain.
 A 2019 study, however, suggests that the first plague pandemic was not a major cause of the demographic, economic, political, and social changes across Europe and the Near East from the 6th to 8th centuries AD and that upper estimates of the pandemic's mortality are unsupported by historical, archaeological, genetic, and palynological evidence.